Alex R. Arriaga, Veterans' Services Officer/Director

 Under Massachusetts General Laws M.G.L.
 Chapter 115, the Commonwealth provides a needs-based means tested program of financial and medical assistance for indigent veterans and their dependents.
 Qualifying veterans and their dependents receive necessary financial assistance for food, shelter, clothing, fuel and medical care in accordance with a formula which takes into account the number of dependents and income from all sources.
 Eligible dependents of deceased veterans are provided with the same benefits as if the veteran were still living.

-The Massachusetts Department of Public Health has announced that West Nile Virus has been detected in mosquitoes collected from Worcester, and the Central Massachusetts Mosquito Control Project will spray designated areas.
+The Massachusetts Department of Public Health has announced that West Nile Virus (WNV) has been detected in mosquitoes collected from Worcester.
+At this time, no human cases have been detected, and the WNV risk level in Worcester remains Low.
+In coordination with the municipality, the Central Massachusetts Mosquito Control Project has scheduled a truck-mounted pesticide application on Thursday, July 25 after 8:30 p.m., weather permitting.

 More Announcements...